 James Larkin Pearson Collection

-The James Larkin Pearson Library is located on the lower campus of Wilkes Community College.
-This combination library and museum houses the writings, correspondence, books, and memorabilia of Wilkes County native James Larkin Pearson, who was the North Carolina Poet Laureate from 1953 to 1981.
+The James Larkin Pearson Collection is located on the lower campus of Wilkes Community College.
+This collection includes the writings, correspondence, books, and memorabilia of Wilkes County native James Larkin Pearson, who was the North Carolina Poet Laureate from 1953 to 1981.

 Christy Earp, MLIS